opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

 has_science_table: true
 ---

 OpenSearch 2.11 introduced neural sparse search---a new efficient method of semantic retrieval.
 In this blog post, you'll learn about using sparse encoders for semantic search.
 You'll find that neural sparse search reduces costs, performs faster, and improves search relevance.
-We're excited to share benchmarking results that show why neural sparse search is now the top-performing search method.
+We're excited to share benchmarking results and show how neural sparse search outperforms other search methods.
 You can even try it out by building your own search engine in just five steps.
-For a TLDR on benchmarking learnings, see [Key takeaways](#here-are-the-key-takeaways).

 ## What are dense and sparse vector embeddings?

 When you use a transformer-based encoder, such as BERT, to generate traditional dense vector embeddings, the encoder translates each word into a vector.
 Collectively, these vectors make up a semantic vector space.
 In this space, the closer the vectors are, the more similar the words are in meaning.

-In sparse encoding, the encoder takes the text and creates a list of tokens that have similar semantic meaning.
+In sparse encoding, the encoder uses the text to create a list of tokens that have similar semantic meaning.
 The model vocabulary ([WordPiece](https://huggingface.co/learn/nlp-course/chapter6/6?fw=pt)) contains most commonly used words along with various tense endings (for example, `-ed` and `-ing`) and suffixes (for example, `-ate` and `-ion`).
 You can think of the vocabulary as a semantic space where each document is a sparse vector.

 The following images show example results of dense and sparse encoding.